aleblancbio/timescale/README.md

 # timescale

+## Package Installation
+devtools::install_github("aleblancbio/timescale") using devtools

+## DESCRIPTION
+timeScale and timeShift are

+Advantage of the approach

+Potential application.
+Underline those

+The package is still improving.
+More models, examples and documentation will be added in the future.

+## STRUCTURE OF THE PACKAGE
+model and conditions as entries. model def: rate model (hereafter model), model variables conditions def:

+timeScale.
+1. Checks are performed through functions which name start by validity. validityModel. validityConditions ensure conditions respects some constraints, but mostly     ensure time is present, as well as the model variables.

+2. conditions variables are interpolated using interpolateCond, which return a function

+3. composeModel pass the interpolation of conditions variables into the model.
+The resulting function is only expressed as time

+4. Integration of the composite function between specified bounds (time)

+5. For the inverse operation, models usually can return zero values and the rate therfore cannot be inverted before integration.
+The approach preconised is to estimate time difference (from zero) for a defined period corresponding to bounds of scaled time.
+This operation is accomplished by timeShift.

+6. timeShift idea is to find at which time, the time elapsed in the scaled domain (calculated by the function timeScale) would reach a defined period (scaledPeriod).
+This can be accomplish by finding the root of the timeScale function minus the objective scalePeriod.

 ## OBJECTIVES
 Obj.
 1. Scale time according to a model defining the rate in function of variables given as time series (conditions)